-His experience in overseeing and conducting complex investigations for the government puts him in a unique position to advise corporate clients facing administrative, civil or criminal exposure in regulated industries.
+His experience in overseeing and conducting complex investigations for the federal government puts him in a unique position to advise corporate clients and individuals facing administrative, civil or criminal exposure in regulated industries.
 This coupled with his experience in leading a state agency and working closely with federal and state agents, enables him to provide practical advice and counseling at every stage of criminal or parallel civil proceedings.

 During his tenure with the U.S. Attorney’s Office for the Northern District of Illinois, Mr. Acosta tried more than 25 jury trials in federal court and many appeals before the U.S. Court of Appeals for the Seventh Circuit.

 In 1990, Mr. Acosta joined the U. S. Attorney's Office as an Assistant U.S. Attorney in Chicago.
 He became a deputy chief of the General Crimes Section in 1994 and remained in that position until leaving the U. S. Attorney's Office in 1999 to become the Administrator of the Illinois Gaming Board.

 During his tenure with the Illinois Gaming Board, Mr. Acosta led the agency responsible for the regulation of all aspects of casino gambling in Illinois.